corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/config/tls-certification.md

 If the TLS certificate has been installed as a Kubernetes secret and subsequently secret data modified, REST Worker Pod will not currently detect a change in the TLS certificate data until Pod is restarted.
 {{</ note >}}

-## Certificate information provided as PKCS12 key store
+## Certificate Information Provided as PKCS12 Key Store

 Alternatively, it is possible to supply such information as password protected PKCS12 key store.